MicrosoftDocs/architecture-center/docs/reference-architectures/ai/realtime-scoring-python-content.md

 This architecture consists of the following components.

-**[Azure Machine Learning][aml]** is a cloud service that is used to train, deploy, automate and manage machine learning models, all at the broad scale that the cloud provides.
+**[Azure Machine Learning][aml]** is a cloud service that is used to train, deploy, automate, and manage machine learning models, all at the broad scale that the cloud provides.
 It is used in this architecture to manage the deployment of models as well as authentication, routing, and load balancing of the web service.

 **[Virtual machine][vm]** (VM).
-The VM is shown as an example of a device &mdash; local or in the cloud &mdash; that can send an HTTP request.
+The VM is shown as an example of a device—local or in the cloud—that can send an HTTP request.

 **[Azure Kubernetes Service][aks]** (AKS) is used to deploy the application on a Kubernetes cluster.
 AKS simplifies the deployment and operations of Kubernetes.
 The cluster can be configured using CPU-only VMs for regular Python models or GPU-enabled VMs for deep learning models.